mavryk-network/mavryk-protocol/docs/nairobi/voting.rst

   its node which performs some checks, compiles and loads the protocol.

-These are protection measures that the Octez client takes to prevent the accidental injection of invalid protocols.
+These are protection measures that the Mavkit client takes to prevent the accidental injection of invalid protocols.
 As mentioned above, it is still important to check the validity of the protocols that you vote for as they may have been injected via different means.